Fermanagh and South Tyrone (UK Parliament constituency): History

 The ensuing by-election took place amidst the 1981 Irish Hunger Strike.
 As part of the campaign for the five demands of the prisoners, the Provisional Irish Republican Army Officer Commanding in the Maze prison, Bobby Sands, was nominated as an Anti-H-Block/Armagh Political Prisoner candidate.
 Harry West stood for the UUP, but no other candidates contested the by-election.
 On 9 April 1981, Sands won with 30,492 votes against 29,046 for West.
 26 days later Sands died on hunger strike.
-Speedy legislation barred prisoners serving a sentence of 12 months or longer from standing for Parliament, and so in the new by-election Sands's agent Owen Carron stood as a "Proxy Political Prisoner".
+Speedy legislation barred prisoners serving a sentence of 12 months or longer from standing for Parliament, and so in the second by-election Sands's agent Owen Carron stood as a "Proxy Political Prisoner".
 The UUP nominated Ken Maginnis.
 The second by-election in August was also contested by the Alliance Party of Northern Ireland, the Workers' Party Republican Clubs, a candidate standing on a label of General Amnesty and another as The Peace Lover.
-The turn-out was even higher, with most of the additional votes going to the additional parties standing, and Carron was elected.
+The turnout was even higher, with most of the additional votes going to the additional parties standing, and Carron was elected.
 In the 1982 election for the Northern Ireland Assembly, Carron headed the Sinn Féin slate for the constituency and was elected.

 Republicans suffered a reversal in the 1983 general election, when the SDLP contested the seat.
 Maginnis won and held the seat for the UUP for the next eighteen years until he retired.
 By this point boundary changes had resulted in a broad 50:50 balance between unionists and nationalists and it was expected that a single unionist candidate would hold the seat in the 2001 general election.
 James Cooper was nominated by the UUP.
 On this occasion, however, both the nationalist and unionist votes were to be split.
 Initially, Maurice Morrow of the DUP was nominated to stand, with the DUP fiercely opposing the UUP's support for the Good Friday Agreement.
 Morrow then withdrew in favour of Jim Dixon, a survivor of the Enniskillen bombing who stood as an Independent Unionist opposed to the Agreement.
 Tommy Gallagher of the SDLP ran, but his intervention did not do enough damage to Sinn Féin.
 Sinn Féin's Michelle Gildernew won by 53 votes over Cooper.
 Subsequently, the result was challenged amid allegations that a polling station had been kept open by force for longer than the deadline, allowing more people to vote, but the courts—while conceding that this happened—did not uphold the challenge, because it held that the votes cast after the legal closing time would not have affected the outcome.